 The use of lay witnesses to compare and contrast the client before and after injury is essential.
 Friends, co-workers and family members are all excellent candidates.
 Make sure that these witnesses have spent significant time with the client both before and after the injury.
 Several brief witnesses are preferable.
 The testimony of the witnesses may only last ten minutes or so.
 The questions to each witness should be essentially the same.
 After two or three of these witnesses, the jury should understand the day to day affect of the brain injury on your client and their family.
 It is often said that brain injury is an injury to the entire family unit and not just the survivor because of the tremendous impact it has on relationships within the family.

 Hopefully, as medical science continues to grow and treatment methods for brain injury improve, the “silent epidemic” of brain injury will slowly fade into oblivion.
 In the meantime, the field of neurolaw will continue to be a challenging endeavor for trial attorneys.
 People with acquired brain injury need and deserve attorneys who have made the commitment to master this difficult area of medical jurisprudence and who understand their special needs .

-Charles G. Monnett III practices law in Charlotte, NC and concentrates his practice in the representation of persons with acquired brain injuries.
+Charles G. Monnett III practices brain injury law in Charlotte, NC and concentrates his practice in the representation of persons with acquired brain injuries.
 He serves on the North Carolina TBI Advisory Council, the Board of Directors of the Brain Injury Association of North Carolina and the Executive Committee of the ATLA Traumatic Brain Injury Litigation Group.
 He is the immediate past chair of the ATLA Traumatic Brain Injury Litigation Group and presently serves as its Treasurer.